 If you recall the moment Australia’s current data retention laws were introduced back in 2015, you may also remember that a lot of the opposing parties had expressed concerns about the new law.
 At the time, the laws were stated to be specifically aimed at terrorists and serious criminals, but civil liberties groups were concerned that this limited remit could easily snowball into something more expansive.

-Now it seems like those fears could have been justified, as the into these laws, calling on members of the public to have their say on whether or not they should be extended to cover civil proceedings, with submissions closing January 17, 2017.
+Now it seems like those fears could have been justified, as the Attorney-General’s Department has just announced a review into these laws, calling on members of the public to have their say on whether or not they should be extended to cover civil proceedings, with submissions closing January 17, 2017.

 As they stand now, these laws require a mandatory two-year retention of users’ communications data by service providers, including information on phone calls, text messages and internet browsing sessions.